stebro01/WriteDarker/README.md

 origins can make cross-origin requests to the API (comma-separated list).
 The `OPENAI_TOKEN` and `DOC_HISTORY_LIMIT` values are reserved for future features.

+## AI MCP Endpoint

+A minimal AI endpoint exists at `POST /ai/mcp`.
+It accepts JSON with a `prompt` field and responds with a mocked Master Control Program style message.
+The response is generated locally for now.
+Future releases may use `OPENAI_TOKEN` to proxy prompts to an actual AI service.

 ## Development Setup

 To install all JavaScript and Python dependencies and run both the